 (2) Definitions.

-Adjudicatory Hearing: a formal administrative hearing conducted pursuant to M.G.L. c.
+Adjudicatory Hearing means a formal administrative hearing conducted pursuant to M.G.L. c.
 30A.

+Administrative Magistrate means a hearing officer from the Division of Administrative Law Appeals, who conducts an adjudicatory hearing on behalf of the Committee, pursuant to M.G.L. c.
+30A and 801 CMR 1.00.

-Board: the Board of Registration in Medicine, including, but not limited to, its Data Repository/Data Management Unit, Disciplinary Unit, Patient Care Assessment Unit, Legal Unit, Licensing and Examining Unit, and its agents and employees.
+Board means the Board of Registration in Medicine, including, but not limited to, the Data Repository, the Enforcement Division, the Quality and Patient Safety Division, the Division of Law and Policy, the Licensing Division, the Committee on Acupuncture and their agents and employees.

-Complaint: a communication filed with the Board which charges a licensee with misconduct.
-A Statutory Report is not a Complaint; See 243 CMR 1.03(14).
+Complaint means a communication or a document from any source which alleges physician misconduct, malfeasance or any violation of law or regulation pertaining to the practice of medicine or good and accepted medical practice.
+A Statutory Report is not a Complaint.

 Disciplinary Action means an action adversely affecting a licensee which simultaneously meets the descriptions in 243 CMR 1.01(2)(a) through (c), and which is limited as described in 243 CMR 1.01(2)(d) and (e).

-(a) disciplinary action means an action of an entity including, but not limited to, a governmental authority, a health care facility, an employer, or a professional medical association (international, national, or local).
+(a) Disciplinary action means an action of an entity including, but not limited to, a governmental authority, a health care facility, an employer, or a professional medical association (international, national, or local).

 (b) A disciplinary action is:

 1. formal or informal, or